Study of Flat Spectrum Radio Quasars and BL Lacertae Objects as Sources of Diffusive Ultra High-Energy Cosmic Rays: Diffusion of Cosmic Rays in Turbulent Magnetic Fields

 In the diffusive regime, the transport equation for UHE particles moving through an expanding Universe from a source at position $x_\text{s}$ is given by \citep{berezinskyGre}

 where the Hubble parameter is $H(t) = \dot{a}(t)/a(t)$, with $\dot{a}(t)$ representing the rate of change of the scale factor $a(t)$ over cosmic time $t$.
 The coordinates ${x}$ denote comoving positions, $n$ is the particle density, and $\mathcal{N}(E)$ represents the source emissivity.
 At a time $t$ corresponding to redshift $z$, the separation between the source and the particle is given by $r_\text{s} = {x} - {x_\text{s}}$.
-Energy losses caused by the expansion of the Universe and interactions with the CMB are included in this formulation as
+The propagation of UHECRs is governed by continuous energy losses arising from cosmological expansion and interactions with ambient photon backgrounds.
+The general energy loss equation can be written as

-Here, $H(t)E$ corresponds to adiabatic energy losses due to the expansion of the Universe, while $b_{\text{int}}(E)$ represents energy losses arising from interactions.
-UHECRs may interact with both the CMB and extragalactic background light (EBL).
-In this study, however, we consider only the energy losses caused by interactions with the CMB, which include processes such as pair production and photopion production \citep{harari}.
+where the term $H(t)E$ describes adiabatic energy losses due to the expansion of the Universe, while $b_{\rm int}(E,t)$ accounts for interaction losses with background radiation fields.
+The interaction term is redshift dependent and includes contributions from the cosmic microwave background (CMB) and the extragalactic background light (EBL).
+It can be written as \citep{Aloisio:2008pp}

+where $b_{\rm pair}$ denotes Bethe-Heitler pair production, $b_{\pi}$ corresponds to photopion production (relevant for protons), and $b_{\rm dis}^{\rm CMB}$ and $b_{\rm dis}^{\rm EBL}$ represent photodisintegration losses of nuclei due to interactions with CMB and EBL photons, respectively \citep{Aloisio:2008pp}.
+For proton primaries ($A=1$), the dominant processes are pair production and photopion production on the CMB, treated within the continuous energy–loss approximation.
+For nuclei ($A>1$), photodisintegration becomes important in addition to pair production; this process changes the mass number while approximately conserving the Lorentz factor.
+The general photodisintegration rate for a nucleus of Lorentz factor $\Gamma = E/(A m_p c^2)$ interacting with an isotropic photon background of spectral density $n(\varepsilon,z)$ is given by \citep{Aloisio:2010he}

+where $\varepsilon_r$ is the photon energy in the nuclear rest frame, $\varepsilon$ is the photon energy in the laboratory frame, $\varepsilon_{\rm th}$ is the photodisintegration threshold, and $\sigma_{A\gamma}(\varepsilon_r)$ is the corresponding cross section.
+The dominant contribution arises from the Giant Dipole Resonance, which can be modelled with a Lorentzian profile centered at $\varepsilon_0$.
+Since photodisintegration alters the mass number $A$ but leaves the Lorentz factor approximately unchanged, the associated continuous energy-loss term can be written as \citep{Aloisio:2010he}

+where $R_i(\Gamma,z)$ denotes the partial interaction rate for emission of $i$ nucleons.
+For the CMB, the photon distribution follows a Planck spectrum with temperature evolving as $T(z)=T_0(1+z)$.
+For the EBL, one adopts evolutionary models in which the photon density evolves according to \citep{Aloisio:2010he}

+where $n_0(\varepsilon)$ is the locally observed EBL spectrum.
+The EBL contribution to the photodisintegration energy loss entering Eq.~(\ref{eq:bint_total}) is obtained by substituting $n(\varepsilon,z)=n_{\rm EBL}(\varepsilon,z)$ into Eq.~(\ref{eq:photodisintegration_rate}).
+For numerical implementation, it is convenient to express the evolution equation in terms of redshift.
+Following the Ref.~\citep{harari, swaraj1, molerach}